Box: Paper

 We found a password heheπ

-Well that password works well for user dwight
+Well that password works well for user dwightπ

 What we can do now is ssh into the server as user dwight

-username:dwight
+username:dwight password:Queenofblad3s!23

 We are in hehe.
 Lets go ahead and escalate our privileges